codedbyshashi/codedbyshashi/README.md

 - **Spring AI Projects** — integrations with OpenAI, image generation and chat features, deployed services.
 - **Portfolio & Small Tools** — polished front-end portfolio, small utilities and demos.

-> Short case studies and live links are in each project README (see pinned repos).

 ---